 Dr. Vermani also suggests writing down the thought pattern that led you to this behavior, like, “I’m uncomfortable at the idea of failing at this task or disappointing my manager, so I’m going to get something else done instead.”
 Whatever the thought may be, gaining awareness of perfectionism in action can grant you more agency to alter your self-talk around it, says Dr. Vermani.

 2. Break down big tasks into several smaller, highly achievable ones

 A perfectionist standard applied to a big project is a recipe for procrastination.
-Rather than attempting to change your standard (a lengthier process), try changing the task, says Dr. Yoon.
+Rather than attempting to change or lower your standard (a lengthier process), try changing the task at hand, says Dr. Yoon.
 Specifically, she suggests dicing up any large project into bite-size pieces that are far easier to chew.